MikkelHJuul/kustomize-deploy-many/README.md

 - last but very important: escape `"` inside text with double backslash - `\\"` (e.g. in json `MY_VAR: "\\"string\\":123"` replaces `$MY_VAR` with `"\"string\":123"` which is required for your kubernetes config to be parsed properly).

 ## Releaselog
+### 0.3.0
+- removed a dangling, wrongfully tagged docker image.
+- This is now a single entrance script.
+- simplified some code
 ### 0.2.2
 - fixed a bug where I used `yq r - -j` which sorted the array alphabetically.
 Breaking the feature added in 0.2.1.
 ### 0.2.1